vincentjigl/ocr-stitch/README.md

-# PanoramaStitching-Android-OpenCV
+# stitching-Android-OpenCV

-This project is created using OpenCV-2.4.13.2 with NDK-17, since Stitcher functions were defined as a part of OpenCV in this version.
+This project is created using OpenCV-3.4.16 with NDK-17, since Stitcher functions were defined as a part of OpenCV in this version.

 All Panoramas will be saved in /storage/emulated/0/Pictures